 Dr. Caldwell Templeton has always wanted to become an educator!
 She started with Cobb County Public Schools at Sprayberry High School (SHS).

 Dr. Caldwell Templeton not only strives within the classroom, but also outside of the classroom.
 Throughout her teaching career, she has been an advocate for professional development.
 She was awarded the National Council for Teachers of English (NCTE) Teacher of Color Award and has presented at several county, regional, and state wide professional development initiatives in which she discussed Performance Assessment, Writing Across the Curriculum, Grammar Integration in the Literature Classroom, Multi-Modal Instruction, as well as other relevant educational topics.
 Dr. Caldwell Templeton also loves to serve the community!
 As a member in two service organizations, she has spent countless hours partnering with local businesses and organizations to improve the community in which she lives.
 Dr. Caldwell Templeton is a member of the Order of the Eastern Star, Prince Hall Jurisdiction of Georgia in which she held numerous leadership positions, to include, Secretary, Conductress, Associate Matron, and Worthy Matron.
 She also is a member of Delta Sigma Theta Sorority, Incorporated, Marietta-Roswell Alumnae Chapter; there, she serves as the Chairperson of the Arts and Letters Committee, she is also a member of the Physical and Mental Health Committee.
-In her leisure, Dr. Caldwell Templeton enjoys exercising, cooking, and organizing.
+In her leisure, Dr. Caldwell Templeton enjoys exercising, shopping, cooking, and organizing.

 Professional & Academic Background